-Policy Project with the Mongolian Ministry of Environment & Green Development
+Policy Analysis Project with the Mongolian Ministry of Environment & Green Development

-Our research group is currently spearheading a Mongolian Clean Air Fund project to estimate the health impacts of several reasonable energy policy pathways for the Mongolian capital city of Ulaanbaatar through 2025.
+We estimated the health impacts of several reasonable pollution-control policy pathways for the Mongolian capital city of Ulaanbaatar through 2025.
 Policy pathways include considerations for household heating, electricity generation, and traffic, and are used to model outdoor and indoor environmental exposures to particulate matter less than 2.5 microns (PM2.5).
-Integrated exposure estimates are then calculated, and a modified version of our group’s HAPIT tool is used to estimate health impacts.
+Integrated exposure estimates are then calculated, and a modified version of our group’s HAPIT tool is used to estimate health impacts based on measurements and modeling.
 This project is a close collaboration with the Ministry of Environment & Green Development and colleagues at the Health Sciences University of Mongolia, the University of California, Irvine, and Washington University in St. Louis.
 Project members include L. Drew Hill (HHECH Group, UC Berkeley), Yuma Damdinsuren (Clean Air Fund), Rufus Edwards (UC Irvine), Jay Turner (WUSTL), and Purvedorj Baljinnyam (HSUM).
 The principle investigators are Chimedsuren Ochir (HSUM) and Kirk R. Smith (HHECH Group, UC Berkeley).
-A final report is expected to be completed by the end of May 2014.
+The report was submitted

 Air Pollution and Impact Analysis of a Pilot Stove Intervention, 2015, Report to the Ministry of Health and Inter-Ministerial Clean Stove Initiative of the Lao People’s Democratic Republic, final Report, Environmental Health Sciences, UC Berkeley, July.

 And the final updated and revised results were published as